The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: emission as a molecular gas tracer

 In each panel of Fig.~\ref{fig:alpha_cii}, we show the median $\alpha_{[\ion{C}{II}]}$ in different bins of the quantity on the $x$-axis along with the 16-84 percentile range (denoted by error bars).
 Firstly, we observe that the $\alpha_{[\ion{C}{II}]}$ values span about two orders of magnitude at all redshifts, particularly at $z \geq 6$.
 The Spearman's rank correlation coefficient (denoted by $\rho$) for the galaxy sample at different redshifts is reported in each panel.
 We find a weak correlation between $\alpha_{[\ion{C}{II}]}$ and gas metallicity at all redshifts and observe a large scatter at all values of $12+\rm log(O/H)$, in agreement with \cite{zanella18} who found little systematic variation of $\alpha_{[\ion{C}{II}]}$ with metallicity.

-In the middle panel of Fig.~\ref{fig:alpha_cii}, we observe that $\alpha_{[\ion{C}{II}]}$ increases with $\mathrm{SFR_5}$ at all redshifts, with the highest variation occurring at $z=7$.
+In panel $b$ of Fig.~\ref{fig:alpha_cii}, we observe that $\alpha_{[\ion{C}{II}]}$ increases with $\mathrm{SFR_5}$ at all redshifts, with the highest variation occurring at $z=7$.
 At SFR $\gtrsim 10 \, \mathrm{M_{\odot} \, yr^{-1}}$, our $\alpha_{[\ion{C}{II}]}$ values at all redshifts are in good agreement with the range from \cite{zanella18}, but deviate towards lower values at lower SFRs.
 Therefore, using a constant $\alpha_{[\ion{C}{II}]}$ (calibrated on the high-SFR galaxies alone) would lead to an overestimate of the molecular gas mass in low-SFR galaxies.
-A similar trend is observed in the $\alpha_{[\ion{C}{II}]}$-$R_{5-200}$ plane, with $\rho \in [0.68, 0.83]$.
-Interestingly, in this case the correlation is the strongest at high redshifts and slowly decays at lower redshifts, highlighting the increased sensitivity of $\alpha_{[\ion{C}{II}]}$ on the star-formation history of galaxies at $z \gtrsim 6$, as quantified by SFR change parameter $R_{5-200}$.
+A similar trend is observed between $\alpha_{[\ion{C}{II}]}$ and SFR$_{200}$ in panel $c$.
+However, the strength of the correlation between this pair of variables is much lower than the previous, as indicated by the lower values of $\rho$.
+This shows that the conversion factor depends strongly on the SFR averaged over a small timescale and less so on the SFR averaged over a longer timescale.